 Any nights that are booked in an “Entire place” listing between January 1 and December 31 count towards the annual limit.
 Airbnb says that it will make adjustments accordingly if a booking spans multiple calendar years.

-In London, reservations of 90 days or more are not considered as short-terms stays per the 2015 Deregulation Act, and will not count towards a host’s short-term limit.
+In London, reservations of 90 days or more are not considered as short-term stays per the 2015 Deregulation Act, and will not count towards a host’s short-term limit.
 There is no such exclusion for Amsterdam hosts.

 Hosts have several options to manage Airbnb business if they are approaching the night limit: